Historical Inertia: A Neglected but Powerful Baseline for Long Sequence Time-series Forecasting: Discussion

 \section{Discussion}

-Given above results, it could be concluded that as a naive method, HI is powerful but unfortunately ignored as a baseline in LSTF tasks.
+Given above results, it could be concluded that though naive, HI is a strong baseline but unfortunately neglected for comparison in LSTF research.
 However, it is more important why it is powerful and how we could benefit from it.